Art and design portfolio projects

 - Develop and present your own creative work

 - Assess your own creative abilities and strengths.

 What level is the course and do I need any particular skills?

-This course is appropriate for complete beginners, those returning to art education after a break, or those with some experience who wish to inspire, refresh and renew their approach to making art and design work.
+This course is appropriate for beginners, those returning to art education after a break, or those with some experience who wish to inspire, refresh and renew their approach to making art and design work.

 You should be able to follow simple written and verbal instructions in demonstrations, hand-outs and health and safety information, and will be invited to take part in group discussion.
 You should be able to use numbers and be able to do simple measurements and calculations to support your artistic development.

 How will I be taught, and will there be any work outside the class?

-The course involves group and studio based learning as well as one-to-one tutorials with a great deal of advice, encouragement and instruction from experienced artist-educators.
+The course is primarily one-to-one teaching with a great deal of advice, encouragement and instruction from experienced artists or designers.
 There will be visual presentations on contemporary art and design to inform and inspire your own work, and each evening a new project and theme will be set, and new materials introduced to extend your creative development.
 Workshops will include group discussions and portfolio feed back from your tutor, and an external group visit to a museum or gallery.

 Are there any other costs?
 Is there anything I need to bring?